 For kids, there’s a live adaptation of Mimi & The Snow Dragon from War Horse creator Michael Morpurgo, a family rave-up with Big Fish Little Fish, the World Beyond the Wardrobe immersive experience from A Tea Dance For Little People, plus our very own Santa’s Workshop.

 Winterville is open seven days a week, from 10.30am on weekends, and from 11am on weekdays.
 It closes at 10.30pm on Friday and Saturday nights, and 10pm on all other nights.
+Entry is FREE, except on Friday and Saturday evenings when it’ll cost just £3.

 The closest tube station to Winterville is Clapham Common; you can also get the Overground to Clapham High Street.